LabeliaLabs/distributed-learning-contributivity/README.md

 ## Introduction

-In data science projects involving multiple data providers, each one contributing data for the training of the same model, the partners might have to agree on how to share the reward of the ML challenge or the future revenues derived from the predictive model.
-We explore this question and the opportunity to implement some mechanisms helping partners to easily agree on a value sharing model.
+In collaborative data science projects partners sometimes need to train a model on multiple datasets, contributed by different data providing partners.
+In such cases the partners might have to measure how much each dataset involved contributed to the performance of the model.
+This is useful for example as a basis to agree on how to share the reward of the ML challenge or the future revenues derived from the predictive model, or to detect possible corrupted datasets or partners not playing by the rules.
+We explore this question and the opportunity to implement some mechanisms helping partners in such scenarios to measure each dataset's _contributivity_ (as _contribution to the performance of the model_).

 ## Context of this work

 This work is being carried out in the context of the [HealthChain research consortium](https://www.substra.ai/en/healthchain-project).
 It is work in progress, early stage.
 We would like to share it with various interested parties and business partners to get their feedback and potential contributions.
 This is why it is shared as open source content on Substra Foundation’s repositories.

-## Exploratory document

-An exploratory document provides a deeper context description and details certain contributivity measurement approaches.
-This document can be found [here](https://docs.google.com/document/d/1dILvplN7h3-KB6OcHFNx9lSpAKyaBrwNaIRQ9j6XDT8/edit?usp=sharing).
-It is an ongoing effort, eager to welcome collaborations, feedbacks and questions.

 ## About this repository